jj-for-everyone/jj-for-everyone.github.io/README.md

 A Jujutsu tutorial that requires no previous experience with Git or other version control systems.

+This is a fork of the original [jj-for-everyone.github.io](https://github.com/jj-for-everyone/jj-for-everyone.github.io) repository.

 It's rendered with [mdBook](https://github.com/rust-lang/mdBook) and hosted at [jj-for-everyone.github.io](https://jj-for-everyone.github.io).

+## Project Goals

+This project aims to:
+- Simplify and condense the existing Jujutsu tutorial.
+- Translate the simplified tutorial into Thai.

 ## Contributing